 Pre-marital counselling is a wise choice as it can help you and your partner to better understand the dynamics of your relationship and build the foundation of a happy future together.

-A pre-marital counselling helps you with the following factors:-
+A pre-marital counselling helps you with the following factors:

-Hygiene: Apart from stressing on the importance of personal health and hygiene, you would also hear a gynecologist, emphasizing on the significance of sexual hygiene for a problem-free married life.
+- Hygiene: Apart from stressing on the importance of personal health and hygiene, you would also hear a gynaecologist, emphasizing on the significance of sexual hygiene for a problem-free married life.
 While preventing infections that may affect your reproductive system, maintaining sexual hygiene can also significantly elevate the overall hygiene levels of your entire body.

-Sex: Pre-marital sex counselling is essential as it helps to fill in the gaps in your knowledge of sex.
-During your consultation with a gynecologist, you can expect to receive information about the male and female anatomy as well as about the actual act.
+- Sex: Pre-marital sex counselling is essential as it helps to fill in the gaps in your knowledge of sex.
+During your consultation with a gynaecologist, you can expect to receive information about the male and female anatomy as well as about the actual act.
 Even thoughts like sex can be painful get addressed during the counselling.

-Vaccines: Opting for a counselling session before marriage can help you to learn about vaccines that will protect you against cervical cancer (cancer of the cervix caused mainly by HPV- a virus) and rubella (a disease caused by the rubella virus, which can cause miscarriage, birth defects and stillbirth).
+- Vaccines: Opting for a counselling session before marriage can help you to learn about vaccines that will protect you against cervical cancer (cancer of the cervix caused mainly by HPV- a virus) and rubella (a disease caused by the rubella virus, which can cause miscarriage, birth defects and stillbirth).

-You should also expect investigations based on the following tests–
+You should also expect investigations based on the following tests:

-Fasting/blood sugar test: The test is performed to diagnose diabetes.
+- Fasting/blood sugar test: The test is performed to diagnose diabetes.
 A fasting blood glucose level of less than 100mg/dl is considered normal.

-Thyroid stimulating hormone test: This test is taken to check for problems in the thyroid gland.
+- Thyroid stimulating hormone test: This test is taken to check for problems in the thyroid gland.

-Rubella test: It is used to identify antibodies that are formed in the blood, as a result of immunization or the rubella infection.
+- Rubella test: It is used to identify antibodies that are formed in the blood, as a result of immunization or the rubella infection.

-HPLC (high performance liquid chromatography): The test is performed to determine Thalassemia.
+- HPLC (high performance liquid chromatography): The test is performed to determine Thalassemia.

-Urine microscopy: The test helps in determining the condition of your urinary tract and kidney.
+- Urine microscopy: The test helps in determining the condition of your urinary tract and kidney.
 It identifies injury, presence of disease or inflammation of these areas.

-To access similar inspiring health tips consult us at 9899201645, 9911401645 or visit : Vishwas Healing Centre
+To access similar inspiring health tips consult Dr Pooja Anand Sharma (Psychologist & Energy Healing Therapist) at 9899201645, 9911401645.